Skip to content Skip to footer

 Late in 2017, Midwest Food Bank began its mission of sharing the love of Christ in Haiti, our second international division.
 MFB Haiti began providing food relief in March 2018, when our first sea container of nearly 1/4 million servings of Tender Mercies cleared customs in Port au Prince.

 MFB Haiti partners with over a dozen faith-based organizations throughout the country.
 They identify and distribute Tender Mercies to school children, safe houses, feeding centers, and clinics.
+We also have a partnership with Overture International regarding the in-country production of Tender Mercies.
+MFB Haiti ships essential seasonings, vitamins, and minerals to Haiti.
+These are combined and packaged with beans and rice OI purchases from local farmers.

-At 25 cents per serving, we can send an entire sea container for approximately $60,000, providing nearly ΒΌ million meals to the people of Haiti.
+At 30 cents per serving, we can send an entire sea container for approximately $81,000, providing nearly ΒΌ million meals to the people of Haiti.
+A donation of $100 buys 333 servings of Tender Mercies

 To make a donation, click here.